About This Call

 DNA synthesis for functional assays

 DNA/gene synthesis linked to sequence data generation, including codon optimization, refactoring, and assembly of biosynthetic pathways into appropriate vector systems for expression in heterologous hosts.
-(Use of this capability is encouraged, but synthesis-only projects should be directed to the call for stand-alone DNA synthesis proposals).
+(Use of this capability is encouraged, but synthesis-only projects should be directed to the Functional Genomics call).
 JGI is accepting proposals for synthesis of up to 500 kb.

 Metabolomics based functional analyses

 Targeted and untargeted metabolomic technologies at JGI enable users to examine diverse polar and non-polar metabolites from plants, microbes, and environments.
 In addition, users may request targeted analysis of stable isotope labeling for specific metabolites.
-JGI is accepting proposals for up to 50 polar metabolite sample analyses or 150 non-polar metabolite sample analyses.
+JGI is accepting proposals for up to 50 polar metabolite sample analyses and up to 150 non-polar metabolite sample analyses.

 Proposals are accepted on a continuous basis and will be reviewed twice a year.
 Letters of intent are not required.
 Deadline for submission is 60 days prior to the review date.
 This call replaces the “Small Scale Microbial CSP call” which is no longer active.